koonerts/algo/docs/algo-templates.md

       // Check each bit position
       FOR j FROM 0 TO n-1 DO
-        // If jth bit is set in i, include nums[j]
+        // IF jth bit is set in i, include nums[j]
         IF (i & (1 << j)) != 0 THEN
           Add nums[j] to current